JackTn/azure-rest-api-specs/specification/blueprint/resource-manager/readme.md

   - from: blueprintDefinition.json
     suppress: OperationsAPIImplementation
     where: $.paths
     reason: OperationsAPI for Microsoft.Management is out of scope.
   - from: assignmentOperation.json
     suppress: OperationsAPIImplementation
     where: $.paths
     reason: OperationsAPI for Microsoft.Management is out of scope.
+  - suppress: LongRunningOperationsWithLongRunningExtension
+    where: '$.paths["/subscriptions/{subscriptionId}/providers/Microsoft.Blueprint/blueprintAssignments/{assignmentName}"].delete'
+    from: blueprintAssignment.json
+    reason: fddd
 ```

 ## Multi-API/Profile support for AutoRest v3 generators